Our Garden Education

 Our School & Garden Education

-We are a group of learners, teachers, staff, and community members who create excellent garden education at Richard J. Lee Elementary School in Dallas (Coppell ISD), Texas
+We are a group of learners, teachers, staff, and community members who create excellent garden education at Richard J. Lee Elementary School in Dallas (Coppell ISD), Texas.

 Our garden is home to an array of vegetables, flowers, and beneficial insects, and we engage in many fun and creative activities, such as:

-• Growing seedlings in self-water pots
+- Growing seedlings in self-watering pots using water bottles

-• Giving names to the plants
+- Giving names to the plants

-• Painting rocks to make plant signs
+- Painting rocks to make plant labels

-• Growing & tasting Microgreens in the classroom
+- Growing microgreens in the classroom

-• Worm Composting
+- Worm Composting

 My name is Keiko Nishino, and I serve as the Garden Education Specialist at our school, as well as the owner of this blog.
 Known fondly as Ms. Keiko by the learners, I manage the school garden and provide garden education programs, working alongside teachers all year round to benefit learners at every level.